San Diego State Aztecs women's cross country

 The San Diego State Aztecs women's cross country team is the women's cross country program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.

 Postseason

 The Aztec women's cross country team has thus far appeared in the NCAA Women's Division I Cross Country Championship one time, with that appearance resulting in 7th place in the 1981–82 school year.